 Alumni-Students Mentorship Program

 The Alumni-Students Mentorship Program is a one-to-one mentoring program.
-It provides career exploration and professional development for third- and fourth-year Woodsworth College students.
+It provides career exploration and professional development for upper-year Woodsworth College students.
 The program also serves students in the Criminology & Sociolegal Studies and Industrial Relations & Human Resources programs.
 Alumni mentors interact with students by sharing their knowledge and experience in the workforce.

 Why become a mentee?

 - Connect with professionals; find your role model from within our alumni community

 - Explore careers, ask questions and gain insights

 - Reflect on values and personal characteristics which will inform your career exploration